Mount St. Helens trip 8/17/03 to 8/18/03.

 A park ranger telling us all about the eruption.

 Spirit Lake as it exists today.
 Lot's of lumber!
-The trees were blown down,
+The trees were blown down by the

-up the ridge, and then washed all these trees into the lake!!
+blast, then the lake sloshed 800' up the ridge washing all these trees into the lake!!

 Spirit Lake.

-water sloshed 800' up the ridges surrounding it when the landslide
+Spirit Lake's water sloshed 800' up the surrounding ridges.
+The landslide blocked

 The mountain as seen from the elevated view point.